 In the present paper, our goals are to determine how the interplay of pollination and herbivory drives the evolution of plant traits involved in both interactions, and how, in turn, such an evolution affects the maintenance of coexistence.
-We model a community – a plant species interacting simultaneously with a pollinator and a herbivore species - in which plant-animal interactions depend on a plant trait involved in both interactions. seach interaction increases in strength with the matching of plant and animal phenotypes (trait-matching), we study the eco-evolutionary dynamics resulting from the evolution of the plant phenotype using the adaptive dynamics framework (Metz et al. 1992; Dieckmann & Law 1996).
+We model a community – a plant species interacting simultaneously with a pollinator and a herbivore species - in which plant-animal interactions depend on a plant trait involved in both interactions.
+Our previous purely ecological investigation of a similar three-species system has shown that a balance between the strength of plant-animal interactions makes the three-species coexistence more likely (Yacine & Loeuille 2022).
+Ignoring all evolutionary aspects, this previous study utterly focused on the ecological dynamics and their stability in relationship with plant-animal interaction strengths considered as independently varying parameters.
+In contrast, pollination and herbivory are here coupled by a focal plant trait whose phenotype determines the strength of both interactions (see Strauss & Whittall (2006) for examples).
+Each interaction increases in strength with the matching between plant phenotype and animal preferences (or more generally and henceforth, animal phenotypes).
+Under this trait-matching setting, we study the eco-evolutionary dynamics resulting from the evolution of the plant phenotype using the adaptive dynamics framework (Metz et al. 1992; Dieckmann & Law 1996).